New York City Department of Education

 Course 1, 2, and 3: April 2019 - Present.

-Course 1: Upon successful completion of the course, students will understand culturally responsive education, and assess effective teaching practices that align with student academic success; use accountable talk while engaging each other in discussions about student behaviors centered around restorative practices; apply appropriate strategies from Teaching with Love and Logic as a classroom management tool within the learning environment; and communicate effective behavioral strategies to co-teachers when trying to diffuse a difficult behavioral situation with a student.
+Course 1: Upon successful completion of the course, students will discuss culturally responsive education and assess effective teaching practices that align with student academic success; use accountable talk while engaging each other in discussions about student behaviors centered around restorative practices; apply appropriate strategies from Teaching with Love and Logic as a classroom management tool within the learning environment; and communicate effective behavioral strategies to co-teachers when trying to diffuse a difficult behavioral situation with a student.
 Course 2: Upon successful completion of the course, students will apply strategies from Understanding by Design to create highly effective lesson and unit plans; use accountable talk while engaging each other in discussions about how to incorporate it into their lessons; analyze and modify lesson and unit plans in accordance to state learning standards; and evaluate effective strategies for supporting students with disabilities.
 Course 3: Upon successful completion of the course, students will communicate with co-teachers about specific student skill sets that students can demonstrate and develop; develop and use trackers to trace a student's learning trajectory across various lessons and record growth throughout a lesson or unit; use different types of questions to collect information and influence student understanding; and evaluate specific types of questions to gauge and track student understanding.

 Course 1, 2 and 3: In the upper division baccalaureate division category, 6 semester hours (4 semester hours in Education and 2 semester hours in Education or Special Education) (4/19).
 NOTE: Students must successfully complete EDU 371: Relationship Building in School Communities, EDU 372: Differentiation and Teaching Students with Disabilities, and EDU 373: Assessment to Promote Academic Achievement to gain access to credit recommendations.